Introduction to homework

 Home learning is monitored throughout the academic year and is communicated to parents through data drop reports.
 If students fall below our expectations, interventions are put in place to support the student with getting back on track with their learning outside the classroom.

-We believe that home learning is a crucial part of the student’s learning journey and success in this area will help them to achieve the best academic results that they can.
+We believe that home learning is a crucial part of the student’s learning journey and success in this area will help them to know more and remember more of our ambitious, well sequenced curriculum, therefore enabling all pupils to make excellent progress.

 We know that home learning: